kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-The events of image pull progress should appear for Pod object.
-Switching the feature on / off should only result in events with image pull progress appearing / disappearing for Pod object.
+Switching the feature on / off should only result in change of how much time it takes for image pull operation to fail if there is no progress over defined period of time.

 ###### Are there any tests for feature enablement/disablement?